 - Clothing – wear loose, light-coloured and comfortable clothes made from natural fibres such as cotton.
 Wear a visor or hat.

-- Alcohol – alcohol dehydrates the body, so avoid drinking any alcohol for at least one day before playing sport.
+- – alcohol dehydrates the body, so avoid drinking any alcohol for at least one day before playing sport.

 - Rest breaks – frequent breaks in the shade allow the body to cool down.